Dox45/SignalPI/README.md

 # SignalPI

-**SignalPI** is an advanced, open-source Python library designed to bring precision and efficiency to signal processing, data analysis, and predictive modeling tasks.
+**SignalPI** is an advanced, open-source Python library and API designed to bring precision and efficiency to signal processing, data analysis, and predictive modeling tasks.
 Engineered for researchers, data scientists, and developers, SignalPI provides a robust framework for handling complex signal workflows, applying machine learning to time-series data, and creating insightful analytics with ease.

 ## Key Features